ovity/octotree/README.md

 When that happens, Octotree will ask for your [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
 If you don't already have one, [create one](https://github.com/settings/tokens/new?scopes=repo&description=Octotree%20browser%20extension), then copy and paste it into the token textbox in the Settings screen.
 Note that the minimal scopes that should be granted are `public_repo` and `repo` (if you need access to private repositories).

 **No BS Policy**: Octotree doesn't collect/share/care about your data at all.
 It stores the access token in your browser local storage and uses it only to communicate with GitHub API (see the code that does that [here](https://github.com/ovity/octotree/blob/559291ed9017f0c3429bc49419d001d9ea0ac510/src/adapters/github.js#L296-L313)).
-Using access tokens to access private repository and increase API rate limit is a common practice that many GitHub extensions use.

 **Access tokens are stored in the browser's local storage, do NOT provide access tokens if you use public computers.**